cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Within Cobalt, this is also known as a Report or a Final Report.
 For more information, see [Pentest Reports](/platform-deep-dive/pentests/reports/).

+## Projects (Cloud Assets)

+All resources included in your cloud [asset](#asset).
+For example, [AWS defines a project](https://docs.aws.amazon.com/lookout-for-equipment/latest/ug/create-project.html) as a collection of resources associated with an asset.

 ## Remediate

 To fix a vulnerability identified by a pentest or incident report.
 Examples: